Menu

 Apr 21, 2011

-The Department of Nursing Services at SUNY Downstate Medical Center’s University Hospital of Brooklyn has been selected as one of 46 sites across the country – and only seven in New York State – to participate in the 2011-2012 Center for Care Innovation and Transformation (CCIT) initiative of the American Organization of Nurse Executives (AONE).
+The Department of Nursing Services at SUNY Downstate Health Sciences University’s University Hospital at Downstate has been selected as one of 46 sites across the country – and only seven in New York State – to participate in the 2011-2012 Center for Care Innovation and Transformation (CCIT) initiative of the American Organization of Nurse Executives (AONE).

 “This represents a major recognition for our Department of Nursing Services,” said Stephen R. Marrone, EdD, RN-BC, CTN-A, deputy nursing director at SUNY Downstate.
 “The program will help us enhance our professional practice and strengthen our nursing leadership role at the regional and national levels, while achieving our primary goal of improved patient outcomes."